Miller Airport (Ohio)

 Miller Airport (FAA LID: 4G3) is a privately owned, public-use airport six miles northeast of Alliance, in Mahoning County, Ohio.
 It is closed indefinitely.

 Facilities

 Miller Airport covers 225 acre; its one asphalt runway, 9/27, is 2,912 x 50 ft (888 x 15 m).

-There is no Fixed-base operator, but Grade 100LL Gasoline (low lead blue) is available.
-Tie-down, and hangars are accessible, and glider service, flight instruction, aircraft rental, and glider towing service.
+There is no fixed-base operator, but 100LL avgas is available.
+Tie-down and hangars are accessible, and glider service, flight instruction, aircraft rental, and glider towing services are all offered.

 In the year ending June 24, 2011 the airport had 3,484 aircraft operations, average 67 per week: 71% local general aviation and 29% transient general aviation.